Technigo/project-weather-app/README.md

 ## Requirements 🧪

-- You should fetch data from the API using fetch() in JavaScript
+- You should fetch data from the API using `fetch()` in JavaScript
 - All data in the sketch above should be present and fetched from the API
 - The presentation of the data should be in the specified format.
-- The page should work on mobile (mobile first!), tablet and desktop (Be responsive)-
+- The page should work on mobile (mobile first!), tablet and desktop (Be responsive)
 - Code follows Technigo’s code guidelines.
 - Contribute by helping others with this project on Stack Overflow.
 - If selected; demo your solution for your team.